|

 it is possible for people who cannot see to be able to understand

-- G8 Create an extended audio description for the synchronized media content
+audio-visual material better.
+No videos on page G8 Create an extended audio description for the synchronized media content

 The objective of this technique is to all additional audio deion to be